First Aid: Stiff Neck

 If your child has a stiff or sore neck but no fever or other symptoms:

-- apply a warm moist cloth on the neck as often as needed for pain
+- put a warm moist cloth on the neck as often as needed for pain

 - give acetaminophen or ibuprofen for pain

 - call the doctor if symptoms last more than a few days

 Get Medical Care if Your Child Has a Stiff Neck and:

 - had a recent injury

 - has been bitten by a tick within the last month